marshallward/f90nml/papers/joss/paper.md

     }
 }
 ```

-Basic features include support for all intrinsic data types, as well as
+The module supports all intrinsic data types, as well as user-defined types and
-user-defined types and multidimensional arrays.
-User-defined types are
+multidimensional arrays.
+User-defined types are interpreted as hierarchical
-interpreted as hierarchical tree of `Namelist`s.
-Multidimensional arrays
+tree of `Namelist`s.
+Multidimensional arrays are saved as nested lists of
-are saved as nested lists of lists, with the most innermost lists corresponding
+lists, with the most innermost lists corresponding to the first dimensional
-to the first dimensional index.
-This reverses the index order in Python, but
+index.
+This reverses the index order in Python, but corresponds to the usual
-corresponds to the usual ordering in memory.
+ordering in memory.

 `f90nml` also includes a `patch` feature, which allows one to modify the values
-of an existing namelist while retaining its comments or existing formatting.
+of an existing namelist while retaining its comments or existing whitespace
-There is some limited ability to add or remove values when patching.
+formatting.
+There is some limited ability to add or remove values during
+patching.

-Because data type is set at runtime in the executable and is not specified in
+Because a value's data type is assigned by the executable at runtime and is not
-the namelist, the data type of each value must be inferred, usually based on
+specified in the namelist, the data type of each value must be inferred by the
-the strictest interpretation of the value.
-Weak typing rules within namelists,
+module, usually based on the strictest interpretation of the value.
+Weak
-such as the optional use of string delimiters or the rules for interpreting
+typing rules within namelists, such as the optional use of string delimiters or
-logical values, can lead to further ambiguity, including across compilers, and
+the multiple representations of logical values, can lead to further ambiguity.
-various control flags are provided to manage such behavior.
-In most cases, an
+`f90nml` provides various control flags to manage these cases.
+A truly
-ambiguous value will fall back to interpretation as a string.
+ambiguous value will typically be intepreted as a literal string, rather than
+raise an error.

 Another limitation of the namelist format is the use of a arbitrary start index
 in a Fortran array, which may be used at runtime but not specified in the
 namelist.
 For this reason, arrays are assumed to begin at the lowest explicit
-index which exists in the namelist, which is stored as metadata.
-For example,
+index which is defined in the namelist, and is stored as metadata.
+For
-if we parse the namelist below:
+example, if we parse the namelist below:
 ```
     &a_nml
        x(3:4) = 1.0, 1.1